-Operational restrictions

-1 With or as co-pilot only

-2 With safety pilot only

-3 Daylight flying only

-4 Valid as PPL only

-5 Suitable corrective lenses must be worn

-6 A spare pair of lenses must be readily available

-7 Monocular restrictions:

-(a) If flying open cockpit aircraft, protective goggles not restricting visual field must be worn

-(b) Any accompanying pilot must be made aware of the holder's monocular vision

-(c) Not valid for flight as pilot-in-command by day or night until a satisfactory flight test has been completed with a flight examiner in each case".

-Restricted to demonstrated aircraft type

-9 Valid only with approved prosthesis

-10 Hearing aid required

-11 Altitude restricted to 10 000 feet maximum

-12 Not to fly within 24 hours of using medication

-13 No aerobatic flight 14 Valid only when another air traffic controller available to assume duties 15 Not valid for aircraft equipped with toe brakes 16 Valid for air traffic controller only 17 Valid for simulator instruction only 18 Medical reports to be submitted with next medical examination 19 Medical reports to be submitted before medical certificate can be issued
+Operational restrictions Monocular restrictions: (a) If flying open cockpit aircraft, protective goggles not restricting visual field must be worn.
+7 (b) Any accompanying pilot must be made aware of the holder's monocular vision. (c) Not valid for flight as pilot-in-command by day or night until a satisfactory flight test has been completed with a flight examiner in each case".
+8 Restricted to demonstrated aircraft type 9 Valid only with approved prosthesis 10 Hearing aid required 11 Altitude restricted to 10 000 feet maximum 12 Not to fly within 24 hours of using medication 13 No aerobatic flight 14 Valid only when another air traffic controller available to assume duties 15 Not valid for aircraft equipped with toe brakes 16 Valid for air traffic controller only 17 Valid for simulator instruction only 18 Medical reports to be submitted with next medical examination 19 Medical reports to be submitted before medical certificate can be issued